beyarkay/masters-thesis/src/03_lit_review.md

 flat surface, and mapped certain jerks to certain keystrokes.
 Following
-@fukumotoBodyCoupledFingerRing1997, acceleration sensors would become popular for gesture recognition due to their small size and interpretability\footnote{TODO maybe include more references here?}.
+@fukumotoBodyCoupledFingerRing1997, acceleration sensors would become popular for gesture recognition due to their small size and interpretability [@aklAccelerometerbasedGestureRecognition2010;
+@aklNovelAccelerometerBasedGesture2011; @alviPakistanSignLanguage2007;
+@alzubaidiNovelAssistiveGlove2023; @ammaAirwritingWearableHandwriting2014;
+@atzoriNinaproDatabaseResource2015; @bevilacquaContinuousRealtimeGesture2010;
+@galkaInertialMotionSensing2016; @hamdyaliComparativeStudyUser2014;
+@hernandez-rebollarAcceleGloveWholehandInput2002;
+@heumerGraspRecognitionUncalibrated2007;
+@karantonisImplementationRealTimeHuman2006;
+@kelaAccelerometerbasedGestureControl2006; @kimBichannelSensorFusion2008;
+@klingmannAccelerometerBasedGestureRecognition2009;
+@kochRecurrentNeuralNetwork2019; @kongGestureRecognitionModel2009;
+@kratzWiizards3DGesture2007; @kunduHandGestureRecognition2018;
+@leeSmartWearableHand2018; @liHandGestureRecognition2018;
+@liuUWaveAccelerometerbasedPersonalized2009;
+@makaussovLowCostIMUBasedRealTime2020; @mantyjarviEnablingFastEffortless2004;
+@mantyjarviGestureInteractionSmall2005;
+@mantyjarviIdentifyingUsersPortable2005;
+@marasovicMotionBasedGestureRecognition2015;
+@mardiyantoDevelopmentHandGesture2017; @mummadiRealTimeEmbeddedDetection2018;
+@netoHighLevelProgramming2010; @parsaniSingleAccelerometerBased2009;
+@patilMarathiSignLanguage2022; @pylvanainenAccelerometerBasedGesture2005;
+@raysarkarHandGestureRecognition2013;
+@rekimotoGestureWristGesturePadUnobtrusive2001;
+@schlomerGestureRecognitionWii2008; @sethujanakiRealTimeRecognition2013;
+@songAntLearningAlgorithm2013; @tuulariSoapBoxPlatformUbiquitous2002;
+@wangTrafficPoliceGesture2008;
+@wangUserindependentAccelerometerbasedGesture2013;
+@whiteheadGestureRecognitionAccelerometers2014; @wuGestureRecognition3D2009;
+@wuWearableSystemRecognizing2016; @xieAccelerometerGestureRecognition2014;
+@xuzhangFrameworkHandGesture2011; @zhangHandGestureRecognition2009;
+@zhangStackedLSTMBasedDynamic2021].

 Surface Electromyography (sEMG or EMG) measures the electrical impulses of a user's muscles.
 This method generally involves a very noisy signal and does not have the interpretability of a flex sensor and so requires advanced machine learning techniques to classify the data.
+Many systems have used EMG [@atzoriNinaproDatabaseResource2015;
+@collialfaroUserIndependentHandGesture2022; @jiangDevelopmentRealtimeHand2016;
+@kimBichannelSensorFusion2008; @kochRecurrentNeuralNetwork2019;
+@kunduHandGestureRecognition2018; @moinWearableBiosensingSystem2020;
+@vasconezHandGestureRecognition2022; @wuWearableSystemRecognizing2016;
+@xuzhangFrameworkHandGesture2011; @zhangHandGestureRecognition2009;
-A general overview of the use of myoelectric signals is provided by the survey
+@zhangRealTimeSurfaceEMG2019] with a general overview of the field given by Asghari and Hu's survey @asgharioskoeiMyoelectricControlSystems2007.
-@asgharioskoeiMyoelectricControlSystems2007.

-After acceleration and EMG sensors are introduced, there are a few papers [@zhangHandGestureRecognition2009, @xuzhangFrameworkHandGesture2011,
+After acceleration and EMG sensors are introduced, there are a few papers [@ammaAirwritingWearableHandwriting2014; @leeSmartWearableHand2018;
+@liHandGestureRecognition2018; @wuWearableSystemRecognizing2016] which combine
-@kimBichannelSensorFusion2008] which combine acceleration and EMG sensors (often called "sensor-fusion") to gain better recognition results than either sensor in isolation.
+acceleration and EMG sensors (often called "sensor-fusion") to gain better recognition results than either sensor in isolation.

+The changing capacitance of the body has also been used to recognise gestures [@rekimotoGestureWristGesturePadUnobtrusive2001;
+@wongMultiFeaturesCapacitiveHand2021].
+Rekimoto
-@rekimotoGestureWristGesturePadUnobtrusive2001 used the changing capacitance of the body to recognise gestures.
-This was done by using a bracelet-like device which would measure how the capacitance through the upper forearm changed as the user's muscles moved their fingers.
+[@rekimotoGestureWristGesturePadUnobtrusive2001] achieved this by using a bracelet-like device which would measure how the capacitance through the upper forearm changed as the user's muscles moved their fingers.

 @wenMachineLearningGlove2020 used triboelectric textile sensors to measure the stretch of a textile glove.